shaunkeegan/AAT_AMR_main/README.md

 <br>
 <b>Please remember to always PULL the repository before you make commits to ensure you're
 adding to the latest version.</b><br><br>
-If adding new files, please ensure they're added to the correct subdirectory (e.g. model, scenarios, plots etc.).
+If adding new files, please ensure they're added to the correct subdirectory (e.g. model, scenarios, plots etc.).<br><br>
+Where possible, please stick to having no more than <b>80 characters</b> per line.